saintsal/source.institute/docs/collaboration/decentralised-agile.md

 Chat on Telegram is for:

-- mainly random, social stuff
+- random, social stuff
-- quick answers that don't require time to respond
+- quick answers that don't require time to respond and where you care more about a fast answer than a thoughtful one

 (Nobody is required to be on chat, only on the forum.)